Track your strength in numbers safely.

 Isometrics offers a way to accurately measure strength safely.

 When attempting to get stronger, tracking progress can be difficult.
-The ability to lift heavier weights or more reps is the traditional method.
+The traditional method is to lift heavier weights or do more reps.
 However, measuring true maximum strength with a weighted “1-Rep Max” test can be dangerous with many essential movements.